2009 Dodge Dakota Performance

 Acceleration and Power

-According to the Environmental Protection Agency, the Dodge Dakota 2WD trim level with the V6 engine and manual transmission maintains a fuel economy of 16 miles per gallon in the city and 20 mpg on the highway.
-With the V8, it makes 14/19 city/highway.
-The Dakota 4WD trim level similarly makes 15/19 city/highway with the manual V6 and 14/19 with the V8.
-Both engines are mated to a five-speed automatic transmission.
+According to the Environmental Protection Agency, the Dodge Dakota 2WD with the V6 engine and manual transmission maintains a fuel economy of 16 miles per gallon in the city and 20 mpg on the highway.
+With the V8, it achieves 14/19 city/highway.
+The Dakota 4WD similarly makes 15/19 mpg city/highway with the manual transmission and V6, and 14/19 with the V8.
+Both engines are available with a five-speed automatic transmission.

 - "V8 Dakotas have good power in around-town driving, and adequate highway passing reserves.
 With either transmission, V6 Dakotas and all Raiders are underpowered for anything but daily commuting and light loads." -- Consumer Guide